folinimarc/os_gis_sandbox/jupyterlabgeoenv/copy_to_image/_README.md

 > _Good to know:_ If the behavior is not what you expected, you can start the
 > Sandbox using simply `docker compose up` ignoring the detached (-d) flag.
-This will show you the logs of the geoscriptingsandbox-container which includes the output from the above command, for example that a package was not found due to a typo.
+This will show you the logs of the jupyterlabgeoenv-container which includes the output from the above command, for example that a package was not found due to a typo.

 ## How to activate JupyterLab extensions